Why Power BI for Healthcare in 2026

 Microsoft Fabric for Population Health

-For health systems, ACOs, and payers running population health programs, EPC Group's reference architecture is Microsoft Fabric as the underlying data platform with Power BI as the analytics layer.
-The pattern:
+For health systems, ACOs, and payers managing population health programs, EPC Group's reference architecture uses Microsoft Fabric as the data platform.
+Power BI serves as the analytics layer.
+The pattern includes:

 - Ingestion.
 EHR data (Epic / Cerner / MEDITECH) via FHIR + HL7v2 + direct DB connection.
 Claims data via 837/835 file ingestion or payer API.
 SDOH data from Socially Determined, Civis, Carrot Health, or ACS.
 Lab data via FHIR.
 Pharmacy data via Surescripts.